How to Build and Wear a $500 Post-Grad Wardrobe | Style Girlfriend

 It’s the freshest fresh start there is—the beginning of a whole new lifestyle—adulthood.
 Whether you’ve already got a job lined up (nicely done!) or you’re gearing up for interviews (oof, we feel you), a huge part of that change comes via your closet.
 You’ve gotta look the part, guys!

 That’s why we’re here!
-As part of Commitments Month, SG wants to help make committing to a grown man’s wardrobe a breeze.
+SG wants to help make transitioning your closet to a grown man’s wardrobe a breeze.

 Your shift from student to working professional, or y’know, working professional-hopeful, is hard enough.
 Figuring out what to wear for your new life shouldn’t be.